afiskon/afiskon.github.io/src/content/how-to-restore-android.md

 Modified: 2017-04-21 21:04
 Slug: how-to-restore-android

 Hi!
-Today I would like to share a small cheat sheet on how to unistall Ubuntu Touch and restore Android on your smartphone.
+Today I would like to share a small cheat sheet on how to uninstall Ubuntu Touch and restore Android on your smartphone.

 Firstly, find and download a proper Android build from [here][u1].
 In my case it was occam-lmy48t-factory-c43c7cfd.zip since my smarphone is Nexus 4.

 Secondly, make sure you have `adb` tool installed.
-I personnaly use Arch Linux where this tool is a part of android-tools package:
+I personnaly use Arch Linux where this tool is part of android-tools package:

 ```
 $ sudo pacman -S android-tools
 ```

-Now on your smarphone go to System Settings -> About -> Developer Mode and enable developer mode.
+Now on your smarphone go to System Settings -> About -> Developer Mode and enable the developer mode.
 Make sure your smarphone is visiable in `adb devices`:

 ```
 $ adb devices